ipspace/netlab/docs/caveats.md

 Other VyOS caveats:

+* VyOS configuration template configures BFD timers only at the global level
 * Multi-topology IS-IS (assumed by the [IS-IS configuration module](module-isis)) cannot be configured with VyOS IS-IS CLI ([bug report](https://vyos.dev/T6332)).